- What’s a function?

 With that goal, you can look at the p5.js reference and ask yourself, “do any of these functions look like they might draw a rectangle?”
 (Go ahead, try to find it!)

-Sure enough, the reference tells you that p5.js has a
+Sure enough, the reference tells you there is a p5.js

 y position of the upper-left corner of the rectangle, and a